relationlabs/Relation-Graph/docs/OGM Introdction.md

 In order to use Relation Graph conveniently, we provide the ORM tools which is for converting data between type systems using Rust.

-Then we will use an example to introduce the process of implementing OGM of Relation Graph.
+We will use an example to introduce the process of implementing OGM of Relation Graph.

 Example: query a user info by user id base on the OGM tools: